qiuyue1993/qiuyue.github.com/index.md

 In addition to my research, I have a strong enthusiasm for language learning.
 I am a native Chinese speaker and proficient in Japanese and English for communication and academic writing.
 I can also engage in casual conversations in French (DELF B1) and Italian (CILS B1), and I am currently a beginner learner of Arabic.

 ---
+### Research Internship

+I am currently looking for motivated research interns to work on topics related to computer vision, vision-and-language, and 3D scene understanding.
+Potential topics include scene change understanding, multi-view and 3D visual reasoning, visual question answering, vision-and-language navigation, and spatio-temporal visual understanding.

+If you are interested, please feel free to contact me by email with your CV, research interests, and a brief description of your previous research or project experience.

+---
 ### Work Experience
 - **Oct, 2025 -- present** Senior Researcher, Computer Vision Research Team, National Institute of Advanced Industrial Science and Technology